firecentaur/ui-router/README.md

 **Pro Tip:** *While multiple parallel views are a powerful feature, you'll often be able to manage your interfaces more effectively by nesting your views, and pairing those views with nested states.*

+**Pro Tip:** *Also note that nested views share the parent views scope!
+This can be useful in passing data to child states.*

 **(1)** Follow the [setup](#get-started) instructions detailed above.

 **(2)** Add one or more `ui-view` to your app, give them names.